Why Major in IB?

 In addition to contributing scientific innovation, IB faculty members are innovators in the classroom.
 IB faculty emphasize applying knowledge, problem solving, and collaboration in dynamic learning settings.
 IB students learn content in a way that they can apply it toward many areas in the life sciences, making our students well-equipped for the modern employment landscape.

-IB also provides excellent preparation for careers in the health professions, as well as for entrance exams, such as the MCAT, that required for admission to graduate or professional schools.
+IB also provides excellent preparation for careers in the health professions, as well as for entrance exams, such as the MCAT, which are required for admission to graduate or professional schools.

 With around 450 declared Integrative Biology majors, our major is big enough to have fantastic learning and research opportunities for our students, but small enough that our students have access to our faculty and staff members.
 With a 13:1 student/faculty ratio, our students are able to get to know their professors personally.